-NURS 1100 Nursing Science I 3 credits
+NURS 1100 Nursing Science I

 The course focuses on the development of caring and clinical competency in the performance of selected nursing skills and procedures.
 Participation in the care of clients during alterations in health provides opportunities for the student to develop professional communication and clinical judgment.
 Clinical experiences include lab based, long term care, and community based settings.
 Holistic nursing concepts and theories are presented and related to health promotion, illness prevention, and health restoration of individuals.
 Prerequisite: NURS 1060 WITH MIN.
 GRADE OF B (MAY BE TAKEN CONCURRENTLY) AND NURS 1110 WITH MIN.
 GRADE OF B (MAY BE TAKEN CONCURRENTLY) AND NURS 1120 WITH MIN.
-GRADE OF B (MAY BE TAKEN CONCURRENTLY) AND NURS 1180 WITH MIN.
-GRADE OF B (MAY BE TAKEN CONCURRENTLY) Corequisite: NURS 1010 (0/45/67.5/0)
+GRADE OF B (MAY BE TAKEN CONCURRENTLY) AND NURS 1180 W Corequisite: NURS1010 (0/45/67.5/0)

-NURS 1110 Health Assessment and

-Health Promotion I 2 credits
+NURS 1110 Health Assessment and Health Promotion I